emilwidlund/framer-form/documentation/Scene.md

 ```

 ## Camera
-The camera captures the scene and feeds data in to the renderer.
+The camera captures the scene and feeds data into the renderer.
-Internally it is a <a href="https://threejs.org/docs/#api/cameras/PerspectiveCamera">PerspectiveCamera</a>.

 ### Properties
 - `x` - Number - Specifies the camera x position.
 Default is 0.